How to Plan Your Living Room Lighting to Take Your Space From Bright and Breezy to Warm and Cozy at the Flick of a Switch

 (Image credit: Laskasas)

-If you haven't bought into the idea of smart lighting for your home just yet then now might just be a good time to start — it is already big news in the world of kitchen lighting trends.
+If you haven't bought into the idea of smart lighting for your home yet, now might be a good time to start — it is already big news in the world of kitchen lighting trends.

 A smart lighting system needn't be overly complicated or cost you the earth.
-There are some simple and easy ways to get started, such as buying a few smart light bulbs that are just plug in and go, or using smart plugs for your side lamps.
-This Amazon Basics Smart A19 LED Light Bulb is the perfect way to start you smart set-up.
+There are some simple and easy ways to get started, such as buying a few smart light bulbs that let you just plug in and go, or using smart plugs for your side lamps.
+This Amazon Basics Smart A19 LED Light Bulb is the perfect way to start your smart set-up.

-Of course there is nothing to stop you taking things a little further than this, either.
-"A living room requires lighting that is suitable for relaxing after a busy day but which can also be brighter when doing activities such as reading or close up work, so the first thing I suggest doing is to always have your lights on a lighting system, such as Rako or Lutron," says Ann Marie Cousins, owner and head interior designer at AMC Design.
+Of course, nothing is stopping you from taking things a little further than this, either.
+"A living room requires lighting that is suitable for relaxing after a busy day but which can also be brighter when doing activities such as reading or close-up work, so the first thing I suggest doing is to always have your lights on a lighting system, such as Rako or Lutron," says Ann Marie Cousins, owner and head interior designer at AMC Design.

 It is also vital in this room to be able to control individual lights independently from one another for total flexibility.
 "Ensuring each type of lighting is independently switchable allows you to select the perfect lighting as needed for any moment," explains Charlie Bowles, director at Original BTC.
 "Achieve comfortable brightness with dimmable and zoned options to adjust as needed.
 Typically, one main pendant light in the center pairs well with table, floor, and wall lights to create a flexible setup."